Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Silent bugs in Keras and TensorFlow

-\textbf{5.
-Performance degradation:} Any bug affecting the performance of ML experiments (training or inference) is categorized in this class, \eg{} memory usage or running time (speed).
-This category does not include changes in prediction accuracy of the model.
+\textbf{6.
+Performance degradation (5.19\%):} Any bug affecting the performance of ML experiments (training or inference) is categorized in this class, \eg{} memory usage or running time (speed).
+This category does not include changes in the prediction accuracy of the model.
+This includes the wrong usage of memory but not memory leakage since it is an obvious symptom eventually.

-\emph{TF2.0 - Multiple calls to Keras .fit and .evaluate makes RAM explode and is 25x slower \cite{issue5}:} In the issue illustrated in Figure \ref{fig:performancDeg}, consecutive calls to either fit() or evaluate() increases the used main memory (RAM) even when calling with the same data.
-The user complains that such calls take approximately ten times longer than with TF1.x.
+\emph{Issue \#32420 \enquote{TF2.0 - Multiple calls to Keras .fit and .evaluate makes RAM explode and is 25x slower} \cite{issue5}:} In the issue illustrated in Figure \ref{fig:performancDeg}, consecutive calls to either fit() or evaluate() increases the used main memory (RAM) even when calling with the same data.
+The user noted that such calls take approximately ten times longer than with TF1.x.
 According to the provided gist, after 3,312 consecutive calls of evaluate() using TF2.0, 1508MB of memory is occupied.
 Using TF1.x, the memory used is not increased after consecutive calls of evaluate() (staying at 176MB) while the running time was 25 times faster than TF2.0.
+This information can be accessed by comparing the \textit{timeit} lines as well as the \textit{Increment} columns of both versions in the provided gist.
+The precise fix was not mentioned but the issue was reported to be fixed in the following nightly build.
 We evaluated this issue as \textbf{Impact: 3} since the bug significantly affects the operation of the model.
-Although such consecutive calls is not common in developing DL application and the bug does not affect the prediction accuracy, the degraded performance may lead to significant problems during deployment, especially in settings where the systems specification are limited (\eg{} on-board system) or when decision speed is important (\eg{} autonomous driving system).\\
+Although such consecutive calls are not common in developing DL applications and the bug does not affect the prediction accuracy, the degraded performance may lead to significant problems during deployment, especially in settings where the system's specifications are limited (\eg{} on-board system) or when decision speed is important (\eg{} autonomous driving system).\\

-\textbf{6.
-Wrong structure:} The category covers all bugs that modify the expected structure of a model, in particular how it is handled by the framework.
+\textbf{7.
+Wrong resulting structure (3.9\%):} The category covers all bugs that led to the expected structure of a model being modified, in particular how it is handled by the framework.